Module: fetch

 interval = datetime.timedelta(days=lookback)

-oldest_date = datetime.datetime.utcnow() - interval
+oldest_date = datetime.datetime.now(datetime.timezone.utc) - interval

 oldest_str = oldest_date.strftime("%Y-%m-%d")